a-b-v/Teleport-OAuth-Provider/README.md

 If traits.policy is present, it is used directly.

-Only the first matching policy is used if multiple are present.

 ### 6. Security Notes
 Tokens are short-lived (1 hour) and stored in-memory only during exchange.